NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 DNSSEC protection of delegation information prevents that, and is the only counter measure that also works against on-path attackers.
 At the time of writing, the only way to DNSSEC validate and verify delegations at all levels in the DNS hierarchy is to revalidate delegations {{?I-D.ietf-dnsop-ns-revalidation}}, which is done after the fact and has other security concerns ({{Section 7 of ?I-D.ietf-dnsop-ns-revalidation}}).

-Direct delegation information (provided by SVCB RRs in ServiceMode) includes the hostnames of the authoritative name serversfor the delegation as well as IP addresses for those hostnames.
+Direct delegation information (provided by SVCB RRs in ServiceMode) include the hostnames of the authoritative name serversfor the delegation as well as IP addresses for those hostnames.
 Since the information is stored authoritatively in the delegating zone, it will be DNSSEC signed if the zone is signed.
-When the delegation is outsourced, then the delegation is protected when the zones providing the aliasing resource records *and* the zones serving the targets of the aliases are DNSSEC signed.
+When the delegation is outsourced, then the delegation is protected when the zones providing the aliasing resource records *and* the zones serving the targets of the aliases are all DNSSEC signed.

 ## Maximize ease of deployment {#deployability}